anandprabhakar0507/Assignments-Data-Driven-Astronomy-from-University-of-sydney-on-coursera-/README.md

 ![img](https://github.com/anandprabhakar0507/Assignments-Data-Driven-Astronomy-from-University-of-sydney-on-coursera-/blob/master/Week%202/images/agn.png)

-## i learnt to deal with FITS files using astropy,numpy,matplotlib and libraries of python.
+### i learnt to deal with FITS files using astropy,numpy,matplotlib and libraries of python..
+### and also learnt about some astronomical facts